squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 1. From your admin interface go to Plugins > Add New
 1. Search for *Squelch Tabs and Accordions*
 1. Click "Install Now" under the plugin in the search results
-1. Click OK on the popup
+1. Click OK on the pop-up
 1. Click "Activate" to enable the plugin

 Updates will be provided automatically through the WordPress updater.